Los Angeles Military Divorce Lawyer

 Divorce is almost always a stressful, emotional time in a person’s life.
 If you are filing for a military divorce, you may have even more issues to deal with.

 While you will face many of the same divorce issues as you would face in a non-military divorce, you will also have some unique divorce matters to deal with.
-For more help, call Los Angeles divorce attorney Hossein Berenji today for a free consultation.
+For more help, call Los Angeles divorce attorney Hossein Berenji today for a free case evaluation.

 The following are issues to consider in a military divorce: